Nomaran/wifipineapplepager-payloads/library/user/virtual_pager/virtual_pager_enhancer/README.md

 Virtual Pager Enhancer is a lightweight client-side enhancement for the Virtual Pager web interface that improves both **loot management** and **visual customization**.

+## How to use

+When running the payload, you can press the **“A”** button to enable or disable the Virtual Pager Enhancer.
+After enabling or disabling the enhancer, press any other button to exit the script.

+Once finished, refresh the Virtual Pager web page.
+If everything worked correctly, you should see new menu items added to the navigation bar.

 ## Functionality